 A. (3.)
 EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS (Phase III - Groundwater Extraction - Outfall 001) [15A NCAC 02B .0400 et seq., 02B .0500 et seq.]

-During the period when ash pond dewatering has finished and beginning on the commencement date of the groundwater remediation discharge and lasting until expiration, the Permittee is authorized to discharge treated effluent from Outfall 001 (consisting of groundwater extraction from remediation wells).
+During the period when ash pond dewatering has finished and beginning on the commencement date of only groundwater remediation discharge and lasting until expiration, the Permittee is authorized to discharge treated effluent from Outfall 001 (consisting of groundwater extraction from remediation wells).
 Such discharges shall be limited and monitored1 by the permittee as specified below: